The Mega V is a desktop-size CNC router from MillRight CNC, an American brand that makes CNC routers and accessories.

 MillRight CNC, LLC is a manufacturer based in the USA, with all its employees in the United States, including the support staff.

-The previous warranty period for Mega V series products was 180 days, but MillRight has recently extended the warranty period on its products to 1 year.
+The previous warranty period for Mega V series products was 180 days, but MillRight has extended the warranty period to 1 year, on all its products purchased after 11/8/2021.

 They also provide free technical support for this product and you can contact MillRight either by phone or email for support.